secretstartups/handbook/team/structure/working-groups/database-scalability/time-decay.html.md

 There was a need for a solution ([1](https://gitlab.com/gitlab-org/gitlab/-/issues/7865), [2](https://gitlab.com/groups/gitlab-org/-/epics/3179#note_337353221)) and a consensus that partitioning could solve most of the performance issues ([1](https://gitlab.com/groups/gitlab-org/-/epics/3206#note_338157248), [2](https://gitlab.com/gitlab-org/gitlab/-/issues/217471)).

 In contrast to most other large tables, it has no major conflicting access patterns: we could switch the access patterns to align with partitioning by month.
-This is not the case for example for our core tables, which even though could justify a partitioning approach (e.g. by namespace), they have many conflicting access patterns.
+This is not the case for example for other tables, which even though could justify a partitioning approach (e.g. by namespace), they have many conflicting access patterns.

 In addition, `audit_events` is a write heavy table with very few reads (queries) over it and has a very simple schema, not connected with the rest of the database (no incoming or outgoing FK constraints) and with only two indexes defined over it.

 The later was important at the time as not having Foreign Key constraints meant that we could partition it while we were still in PostgreSQL 11. *This is not a concern any more now that we have moved to PostgreSQL 12 as a required default, as can be seen for the `web_hook_logs` use case above.*

 The migrations and steps required for partitioning the `audit_events` are similar to the ones described in the previous sub-section for `web_hook_logs`.
-There is no retention strategy defined for `audit_events` at the moment, so there is no pruning strategy implemented over it.
+There is no retention strategy defined for `audit_events` at the moment, so there is no pruning strategy implemented over it, but we may implement an archiving solution in the future.

 What's interesting on the case of `audit_events` is the discussion on the necessary steps that we had to follow to implement the [UI/UX Changes needed to encourage optimal querying of the partitioned](https://gitlab.com/gitlab-org/gitlab/-/issues/223260).
 It can be used as a starting point on the changes required on the application level to align all access patterns with a specific time-decay related access method.

 ### CI tables

 **WIP:** Requirements and analysis of the CI tables use case - Still a work in progress, so we'll have to add more details after the analysis moves forward.